 Any amount payable under Section 9(3) of CGST Act and Section 5(3) of IGST Act, under RCM shall be paid by cash only.
 Reverse charge liability cannot be discharged by using input tax credit.

 Now there are certain important queries which we need to analyze.

-Q3.What are the possibilities of reverse charge in case where the Recipient is located in Non Taxable Territory and taking the legal service from an Indian Advocate?
+Q3.What are the possibilities of reverse charge in case where the Recipient is located in Non Taxable Territory and taking legal service from an Indian Advocate?

-Ans - In case services are provided outside India, then RCM is not applicable as the Business Entity is located outside taxable territory.
+Ans - In case services are provided outside India, then RCM is not applicable as the business entity is located outside taxable territory.

 To enrol for the GST course by the author in Hindi: Click Here